 BECAUSE I BELIEVE YOUR WORK FROM HOME DREAMS ARE WORTH FIGURING OUT, no matter where you are on life’s path.
 I don’t even know you, and I BELIEVE YOU CAN DO IT!
-I bug my friends and family all the time about starting an online business, and working from home like I did years ago before homeschooling.
+I bug my friends and family all the time about starting an online business, developing a brand and working from home like I did years ago before homeschooling.
 I’m wanting to do it again, so I’m activating my dream of starting a blog.
 I believe that SOMEHOW, in my process of being transparent about my own struggles to find my THING, that it will give you permission to seek out yours too.

 I’m inspired by others who have stepped out, and stepped up.
 It’s really hard to get past the fears, and doubts, and I have so much respect for anyone who puts themselves out there.